15 Traditional Hats Around the World

-History: The turban, since ancient times, has been of significant importance in Punjab, the land of the five rivers and the birthplace of Sikhism.
+History of Turban: The turban, since ancient times, has been of significant importance in Punjab, the land of the five rivers and the birthplace of Sikhism.
 There was a time when only kings, royalty, and those of high stature wore turbans.
 Two people would trade their turbans to show love or friendship towards each other.

 6. Conical Asian hat - Asia

-Fact: Because of its distinctive shape, it is often used in the depiction of East Asians.
+Facts about Conical Hat: Because of its distinctive shape, it is often used in the depiction of East Asians.
 In mainland China and Taiwan, it is called dǒu l.
 In Japan, the hat is called sugegasa.
 In Korea, it is called sasgas, mostly worn by Buddhist monks; in Vietnam, the name is Nuten lá (leaf hat).
 The conical hat varieties in Vietnam are notable for their romantic and timelessly crafted adornments.

-7. Fedora - USA Illinios
+7. Fedora - USA Illinois

-Fact: Although more famous for its political association, Fedora hat was but a common headpiece whose main purpose was keeping sun and rain off the wearer's head in a visually pleasing fashion.
+Do You know: Although more famous for its political association, Fedora hat was but a common headpiece whose main purpose was keeping sun and rain off the wearer's head in a visually pleasing fashion.

 8. Ushanka - Russia

-Fact: The Russian word "ushanka” literally translates into English as "ear hat”.
+Interesting Fact about Ushanka: The Russian word "ushanka” literally translates into English as "ear hat”.
 This style of hat has been around for many years to get people through the harsh Russian winters.
 In fact, people in the northern regions of Eastern Europe also wore similar hats dating all the way back to the 1600’s.

 9. Bowler - England

-An icon long associated with the City of London, the unmistakable vintage hat style -bowler hat was an essential part of every City worker’s uniform.
+An icon long associated with the City of London, the unmistakable vintage hat style bowler hat was an essential part of every City worker’s uniform.